ggrocca/eggmake/README.md

 Additional things you can do:

 * __Easy configuration of custom compilation flags, used by different types of targets__.
 Commands `make` or `make all` get you a barebone compilation that uses only the standard compilation flags that you define.
-Currently implemented custom targets are: `release` (for final optimization flags), `debug` (debugging flags), `make trace` (statically compiled verbose tracing output), `make static` (a statically linked binary), and combinations of them (`tracerelease tracedebug staticrelease staticdebug statictrace statictracerelease statictracedebug`).
+Currently implemented custom targets are: `release` (for final optimization flags), `debug` (debugging flags), `make trace` (statically compiled verbose tracing output), `make static` (a statically linked binary), and combinations of them (`tracerelease`, `tracedebug`, `staticrelease`, `staticdebug`, `statictrace`, `statictracerelease`, `statictracedebug`).
 It's up to you to fill in the right flags for compiling these modes for your project, if you care about using them.
 The corresponding flag names are quite intuitive:

 		### compilation flags
 		egg_COMMON_FLAGS := -Wall            # Used in all cases